sush1l/AIc_final_ITS/README.md

 Install Python
-Clone the HTTPS file first in your pc
 Make sure you have git bash in your pc
+Clone the HTTPS file
-After that open command prompt and type git clone <HTTPS> Open it in vs code
+After that open command prompt in your pc and type git clone <HTTPS> Open it in vs code
 After that use command line python main.py in terminal